-As reported in the 2010 Annual Report, due to the very low volume of alcohol advertising in the regional press and magazine sector, the Monitoring Body does not consider that structured ongoing monitoring was appropriate.
-It nevertheless wrote to regional publications during the year to remind them of their obligations under the Code.

-In addition, at the request of the Monitoring Body, the ASAI remains mindful of the provisions of the Print Code when conducting their own monitoring programme (against the ASAI Code) and will report any likely breaches of the Print Code to the Monitoring Body.
-No issues were identified by them in 2011.
+As reported in the 2012 Annual Report, due to the very low volume of alcohol advertising in the regional press and magazine sector, the Monitoring Body does not consider that structured, ongoing monitoring was appropriate.
+At the request of the Monitoring Body, the ASAI remains mindful of the provisions of the Print Code when conducting their own monitoring programme (against the ASAI Code) and will report any likely breaches of the Print Code to the Monitoring Body.
+No issues were identified by them in 2012.